Metasurfaces-Enabled Wave Computing for Future Wireless Systems: Opportunities and Challenges: Introduction

-The vision for sixth generation (6G) wireless networks is converging towards the need for a unified communications, sensing, and computing platform~\cite{Song2023_Holosurfaces,RISsurvey2023,GGJ2024}, with the ambition to offer 1 terabit per second data rate and 1 millisecond latency applications with a wide range of devices, in terms of power consumption and computational capabilities.
-However, as of today, computing tasks are predominantly accomplished by electronic digital processors, which sometimes are specifically intended for computationally demanding applications (e.g., inference and super-resolution sensing).
-This in turn constitutes a prohibitive component in terms of size, cost, and power consumption for various lightweight devices, like those comprised in the internet-of-things.
-The limitations inherent to the design of general-purpose digital processing units have prompted in the last decade the exploration of alternative computing paradigms, such as application-specific integrated circuits and graphics processing units (GPUs), as well as quantum and wave-domain computing~\cite{silva2014performing,li2022intelligent,yang2023reconfigurable}.
-The last computation paradigm, which is the topic of this article, capitalizes on the inherent properties of the over-the-air propagation of EM signals which offer degrees of freedom for implementing diverse computing tasks (e.g., image processing, edge detection, equation solving, and machine learning) at the speed of light and with increased energy efficiency.
-Wave computing employs continuous analog signals, allowing for highly parallel processing capabilities and significant reductions in power consumption.
-This advantageous feature of over-the-air computations contrasts sharply with traditional complex digital computing approaches that rely on discrete binary states.
+Future generations of wireless networks, starting with the upcoming sixth generation (6G), are expected to offer far more than substantially increased data rates and ultra-low latency, targeting the unification of communications, sensing, and computing into a single integrated platform ~\cite{RISsurvey2023_all,GGJ2024_all}.
+6G, in particular, is expected to support unprecedented requirements, including data rates approaching 1 terabit per second, latency on the order of a millisecond, and scalable energy-efficient operation across a diverse range of devices.
+Achieving this vision places, however, extraordinary demands on signal processing and computational resources.
+As of today, computing tasks are predominantly accomplished by digital processors, which in certain cases are specifically intended for computationally demanding applications (e.g., inference and super-resolution sensing).
+When it comes to lightweight devices, like those in the Internet of Things, such application-specific processors may constitute a prohibitive component in terms of size, cost, and power consumption.
+In fact, the inherent limitations of general-purpose digital processors have, over the past decade, motivated the exploration of alternative computing paradigms, including graphics processing units (GPUs)and application-specific integrated circuits (ASICs), as well as approaches relying on quantum and wave-domain computing ~\cite{silva2014performing_all,yang2023reconfigurable_all,stylianopoulos2025over_all}.
+The latter computing paradigm, which is the topic of this article, capitalizes on the inherent properties of the over-the-air propagation of EM signals which can offer degrees of freedom for implementing diverse computing tasks (e.g., equation solving ~\cite{silva2014performing_all}, edge detection ~\cite{yang2023reconfigurable_all}, and edge inference ~\cite{stylianopoulos2025over_all}) at the speed of light with increased energy efficiency.
+Wave computing employs continuous analog signals, allowing for highly parallel processing capabilities and significant power consumption reduction.
+This feature of over-the-air computations contrasts sharply with traditional complex digital computing approaches that rely on discrete binary states.